["trends"]

 Spritz cocktail pairing suggestions

-Foods that complement spritz cocktails
+Foods that complement spritz vibes

 An overhead shot of a charcuterie board